Sounak-107/project-sounak-2025/README.md

-# 🚀 Project Sounak 2025
+# 🚀 Project Ultimate path to IoT Ecosystem

 ![Logo](logo.png)

-Welcome to **Project Sounak 2025** – an all-encompassing initiative designed to master the core and advanced concepts of IoT, MicroPython, Cybersecurity, Networking, AI, ML, Cloud, Edge, APIs, and more!
+Welcome to **Ultimate Path To IoT Ecosystem** – an all-encompassing initiative designed to master the core and advanced concepts of IoT, MicroPython, Cybersecurity, Networking, AI, ML, Cloud, Edge, APIs, and more!

 ---